Why You Should NEVER Say & Do the Following:

-Most clayers of any length of time will tell you to stay away from Sculpey because it is so soft.
-This is very true.
-It’s the one thing about this brand that I don’t like.
-For me, when clay is too soft, I find it horrible to work with and I get frustrated easily.
-This being said, sculpey’s huge line of colors and variations are fantastic to add into your blends.
+Most clayers of any length of time will tell you to stay away from Sculpey III for most things because it is so soft and far too brittle.
+This was very true at one point in time.
+It’s the one thing about this brand that I don’t prefer, especially for sculpting.
+For me, when polymer clay is too soft, I find it horrible to work with and I get frustrated easily.
+I prefer to sculpt with clay that is a little more on the firm side.
+[I also have a trick to keeping my clay firm – watch this video to find out].
+This being said, Sculpey III’s huge line of colors and variations are fantastic to add to your blends.
 Why?
-Have you ever wanted in an between color and they brand you’re working with doesn’t have that color…you’d have to mix the color yourself, and then use the desired amount for your project.
-This is where sculpey comes to the rescue!
-I have often needed an in between color and didn’t have time/energy/resources to make it.
-Or I’m using a very firm clay that needs softened quickly with a lighter shade … again … Sculpey to the rescue.
-I will also often use Sculpey III as an armature for many of my clay projects as well form beads for larger projects.
+Have you ever wanted in an in-between color and the brand you’re working with doesn’t have that color…you’d have to mix the color yourself, and then use the desired amount for your project.
+This is where Sculpey III can often come to the rescue!
+I have often needed an in-between color and didn’t have time/energy/resources to make it.
+Or I’m using a very firm clay that needs softened quickly … again … Sculpey III to the rescue.
+I will also often use Sculpey III as an armature for many of my clay projects.
+Sculpey III carries a bad reputation from years past but isn’t quite as bad as some would have you believe.

 - It bakes with a soft sheen to it, with when making sculptures it truly allows colors to pop without having to add glaze to the item.

-- It tends to take the least amount of conditioning of any of the clay brands (except for Pardo).
+- It tends to take the least amount of conditioning and doesn’t easily over condition.

-- It’s based on a painter’s palette, so it’s super easy to make the right/correct color blends!
+- It’s based on a painter’s color palette, so it’s super easy to make the right/correct color blends!

 Brands I use & What I Use Them For: